\\\ Pet Theft

 Scores of thousands of pets goes missing each year often without any explanation.

-It’s distressing to owners who may simply not know what to do and why their beloved pet has abandoned them.
+It’s distressing to owners who may simply not know what to do and why their beloved pet has abandoned them, searching often for years as to why their pet took off.

 Sometimes pet sitters find themselves without pets to look after while owners are travelling, away on holiday, where anxious and distressed pets not having their regular ‘carer’ simply disappear.